pedroCX486/noizee/README.md

 ## License

-Code is licensed under the WTFPL.
-Icons are owned by the respective creator.
+Code is licensed under the ISC.
+Icons are by Eucalyp.
 Sound files I have no credits currently since I got on a torrent dump with not much info.